NTD-Modelling-Consortium/run-sch/README-fitting.md

-Scripts used for STH fitting and near term projections
+Scripts used for STH and SCH fitting and near term projections
 ================

 Notes about SCH:

-- Warning: I adjusted the code to match this repo but it hasn't been tested.
+- Warning: I adjusted the SCH code to match this repo but it hasn't been tested.
 - For mansoni: when last ran I did the full set of results (low and high burden) for all IUs and then produced a CSV that said which version to use for each IU (the one with the best ESS) for the projections to 2040.
 But when redoing should change this to use the model evidence (wasn't available at the time of last runs).
-- SCH also wasn't fitted with importation so the parameter files in `ntd-model-sch/sch_simulation/data/SCH_params` need to be updated if we want to use importation
+- SCH also wasn't fitted with importation so the parameter files in `ntd-model-sch/sch_simulation/data/SCH_params` need to be updated if we want to use importation.
+Importation currently set to 0 for SCH.
+- SCH also currently only using 500 samples per AMIS iteration (compared to 1000 for STH) so this may need to be reviewed

 ### Installation